Mohamadou Bayero Fadil

-Mohamadou Bayero Fadil (born 19 December 1960) is a Cameroonian businessman and politician, best known as chairman of MBF Holding and former president of the Fadil Group, one of Cameroon's long-standing family-owned conglomerates.
+Mohamadou Bayero Fadil (born 19 December 1960) is a Cameroonian businessman and politician, best known as chairman of MBF Holding and former president of the Fadil Group, one of Cameroon's long standing family who owned conglomerates.
 He is also a member of the Central Committee of the ruling Cameroon People's Democratic Movement (CPDM).

 Early life and family

-Fadil was born in Garoua, his father El Hadj Abdoulaye Fadil, a businessman from Rabinga in northern Cameroon, and her mother Hadja Hawa Doudou from Garoua are member of the Fulani (Foulbé) ethnic group, traditionally associated with trade and cattle herdin ethnic group.
+Fadil was born in Garoua, his father El Hadj Abdoulaye Fadil, a businessman from Rabinga in northern Cameroon, and his mother Hadja Hawa Doudou from Garoua are member of the Fulani (Foulbé) ethnic group, traditionally associated with trade and cattle herding.

+In 1999, Mohamadou Bayero Fadil married Fatima Gumsu, born in 1973 and originally from Nigeria.
+She is the daughter of former Nigerian president Sani Abacha.
+The couple had five children together: three sons and two daughters.
+From his first marriage, celebrated in 1986, Fadil had previously had six children (four sons and two daughters).
+After twenty years of marriage, the couple separated in December 2019.

+On March 27, 2020, Dr. Mohamadou Bayero Fadil formalized his marriage to Habiba, the daughter of businessman Elhadj Bouba Zra Doua, originally from Mogode Mokolo in Cameroon's Far North Region.
+Her family has been living in the New Bell neighborhood of Douala since 1978.

 Education

 Fadil studied in the United States, earning a degree in management economics from Bates College in Maine.
 He later pursued coursework in industrial organization at Georgetown University and the Brooklyn Polytechnic Institute (now NYU Tandon School of Engineering).

 Career

 Groupe Fadil

 After returning to Cameroon, Fadil joined the Cameroonian Chemical Complex (CCC) as chief financial officer before becoming general manager.
 In 1994, After the death of his father He took over leadership of the Groupe Fadil created in 1944 by his father.

 Under his leadership, the group expanded into several sectors, including agriculture (CAIC), livestock (SOGEDEL), real estate (SIFI), hospitality (Lagon Bleu), media (Equatorial Media Group), and consumer goods such as soaps (TIKO SOAP).

 In 2008, the group increased the CCC's industrial land holdings in Douala's Bassa zone, strengthening its manufacturing base.
 In the 2010s, the group completed a major debt restructuring, reportedly clearing about 5.5 billion CFA francs in liabilities.

 In 2021, reports emerged alleging that Fadil had concluded a sale of the CCC to Chinese investors without prior approval from the company's board or his extended family, triggering internal disagreements.